Why the BBC’s A Christmas Carol has made a massive change to this major character

 “It functions really well in terms of showing a huge amount more about Scrooge than you would get from the way it’s portrayed in the novel.
 I think it’s a really smart device that Steven [Knight] has come up with and it’s what attracted me to play the character.”

-She provides: “The query was requested ‘If she’s on the opposite facet, so to talk, why is she coming again?’
-That was the largest query for me, like: If she has handed over and we’re assuming she’s witnessing what he’s going by means of, why does she come again?
+She provides: “The query was requested ‘If she’s on the opposite aspect, so to talk, why is she coming again?’
+That was the largest query for me, like: If she has handed over and we’re assuming she’s witnessing what he’s going by, why does she come again?

 “Obviously the reason for that is love and her relationship with him and the fact she probably feels she’s one of the only people who can push him – she can hold a mirror up to him and his ways… she’s definitely showing a more dynamic side of herself, which is: ‘You need to get your backside in gear, this is what people are experiencing of you and you need to change or you’re gonna be damned for the rest of your life’.”